kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/_index.en.md

                   ready: [status, conditions, "[type=Ready]", status]
 ```

-Along with this the rbac rules also needs to be update to allow kube-state-metrics perform the necessary operations on the custom resource(s).
+Along with this, the rbac rules also needs to be update to allow kube-state-metrics perform the necessary operations on the custom resource(s).

 ```yaml
 kubeStateMetrics: